garrandall/popular-music-data/tracks/monkey-george-michael.md

 Always giving in to it -
 Do you love the monkey or do you love me?
 Why can't you do it
-Why do i have to share my baby with a monkey?
+Why do I have to share my baby with a monkey?

-Oh i count to ten
+Oh I count to ten
-But i don't know how and i don't know when
+But I don't know how and I don't know when
 To open my eyes
 If you kiss me again
 Like you did just now, like you did just then -
 I've had the rest
-Now it's time i had the best
+Now it's time I had the best
 So you tell me that you won't do anymore

 Well i'd write your heart a letter
-But i think you know me better
+But I think you know me better
-If i keep on askin' baby, maybe
+If I keep on askin' baby, maybe
 I'll get what i'm askin' for

 Why can't you do it?